Garlic Mustard – Edibility, Identification, distribution

 AKA – Hedge Garlic, Jack by the Hedge

-- Edibility – 3/5 – Pungent mustardy salad green, great for pesto, or used sparingly with milder leaves in a spring salad
+- Edibility – 3/5 – Pungent mustardy salad green, great for pesto, or used sparingly with milder leaves in a spring salad.
+Ferments well, especially if you add 10% by weight of wild garlic leaves to help it along.

 - Identification – 4/5 – Basal leaves are kidney-shaped with a scalloped margin.
 Could be confused with lesser celandine (also edible in early spring), which is distinguished by its glossier appearance and white patches on the leaves.
 As spring progresses look garlic mustard’s bright green nettle-like (cauline) leaves on upright stalks (up to 1m) with disproportionately small looking 4 petalled white flowers.